Hamilton Gardens: Visitors

-Hamilton Gardens is located between the Waikato River and Cobham Drive State Highway 1.
-The site can be accessed from two vehicle gates and several pedestrian entry points.
-The enclosed gardens are open during daylight hours every day of the year.
-A standard entry ticket is $20 and parking is free.
-Buses run hourly between Hamilton Gardens and the Hamilton Transport Centre via Hamilton East, and Waikato River Explorer runs regular cruises between Memorial Park, Hamilton Gardens jetty and Mystery Creek.
-The Hamilton Gardens features on national and regional tours, including a combined one day tour with the Hobbiton Movie Set.

 Visitors to the Gardens come from around the world, including Australia, the United Kingdom, Europe, Asia, North America and South America.
 Local visitors include people from Auckland, the Waikato region, the Bay of Plenty and Taranaki.
 1,148,613 visitors are thought to have visited in the year to July 2017, up 13.5% on the previous year.

 The Hamilton Gardens website features an interactive map developed to help users see a digital version of the map to help visitors find gardens of interest.

 Events and facilities

 Events

 Turtle Lake and nearby Hamilton Gardens Pavilion are used to host many events.

 The Hamilton Gardens Arts Festival has been held each February since 1998.
 The festival includes a range of events in different gardens and buildings, including concerts, exhibitions and a pop-up bar.

 The gardens play host to many events, including the signature Pacific Rose Bowl Festival in November, the National Painting and Printmaking Awards in February, the Great Pumpkin Carnival in March, the Hamilton Fringe Festival in late March, and Stations of the Cross before Easter.

 The gardens host annual gardening events specialising in bonsai, chrysanthemums, daffodils, dahlias, lilies, orchids, tulips and roses.
 Other annual shows include the Doll and Teddy Bear Show, the Salvation Army Christmas Concert, the Scarecrow Festival, the Waikato Maths Competition and the Waikato Science Fair.

 The Hamilton Gardens Pavilion is the venue for concerts, antique fairs, collectable shows, and model railway exhibitions.
 It is used for one-off business breakfasts, psychic nights, and health seminars.
 It is also the location of regular fitness expos, wedding expos, natural health expos, and trade shows.

 Local communities use the Hamilton Gardens for religious ceremonies, cultural gatherings, and balls.

 The gardens also play host to Anzac Day commemorations, model boat regattas, karate competitions, pipe band competitions, and fun runs.

 All the gardens and buildings are available for weddings and ceremonies, and the Hamilton Gardens provides an experienced wedding coordinator to make arrangements and provide assistance.
 There is a fee to book enclosed gardens for weddings, but no charge for taking wedding photos inside the gardens site.